IBM/ios-mbaas-hyperprotect-app/README.md

 # Create an enterprise-ready iOS application with a secure backend for push notifications, data storage, and authentication

-The enterprise MBaaS mobile Swift starter kit is an empty project preconfigured with support for push notifications, data storage, and authentication.
+In this code pattern, you will create an enterprise-ready mobile backend as a service (MBaaS) using Swift and Hyper Protect Services.
+Hyper Protect Services bring continuous security to IBM Cloud, so all data is encrypted in flight, at rest, and in use.
+You'll essentially have an empty project with more data security than your typical MBaaS would, including highly secure push notifications, data storage, and authentication.

+When you have completed this code pattern, you will understand how to:

+* Build an iOS application
+* Provision and integrate with Push Notifications and Hyper Protect Crypto Services
+* Connect to additional IBM Cloud services

 ## Requirements